 HOT WATER.
-Water at a temperature greater than or equal to $110^{\circ}F$ ($43^{\circ}C$).
+Water at a temperature greater than or equal to 110°F (43°C).

 HURRICANE-PRONE REGIONS.
-Areas vulnerable to hurricanes, defined as:

-- 1. The U.S. Atlantic Ocean and Gulf of Mexico coasts where the ultimate design wind speed, V{ulv} is greater than 115 miles per hour (40 m/s), and - Hawaii, Puerto Rico, Guam, Virgin Islands, and America Samoa.
+Areas vulnerable to hurricanes, defined as the U.S. Atlantic Ocean and Gulf of Mexico coasts where the basic wind speed is greater than 110 miles per hour (177 km/h), and Hawaii, Puerto Rico, Guam, Virgin Islands, and America Samoa.